Fiscal Sponsorship

 • If you’ve applied for or received a Burning Man grant previously, you may apply again.

-• We recommend that you attend the Burning Man event at least once before applying, but it’s not required; we do fund some artists who have not yet been to Black Rock City.
+• We recommend that you attend the Burning Man event at least once before applying, but it’s not required; we may fund artists who have not yet been to Black Rock City.

 What kind of art do you fund?